Richard Thornton | Apr 13, 2017 | 0

 The Uchee have always said that they came across the Atlantic from the Home of the Sun and landed on the Georgia coast.

-Uchee descendants are being found to carry high levels of the same DNA test markers found in the Saami (Lapps) of northern Scandinavia, the Gamlafolk of the mountains between Sweden and Denmark, the Black Irish of County Kerry, Ireland and the Basques of Iberia.
+Uchee descendants are being found to carry high levels of the same DNA test markers found in the Saami (Lapps) of northern Scandinavia, the Gamlafolk (Southern Lapps) of the mountains between Sweden and Norway, the Black Irish of County Kerry, Ireland and the Basques of Iberia.
 This petroglyphic boulder was found on the banks of the Tugaloo River in traditional Uchee territory in an ancient Dunlap Culture village (c.
-800 BC) at the same time that Germanic peoples began to invade Scandinavia.
-The Deptford Culture village site on top of it was founded at the same time (c.
+800-400 BC) This was about the same time that Germanic peoples began to invade Scandinavia.* The Deptford Culture village site on top of it was founded at the same time (c.
 400 BC) that the aboriginal people of Denmark and Skåne were driven out by Germanic Scandinavians with iron weapons.

 Since the early 1800s, a heavily engraved rock has been laying on the grounds of Jarrett House (Travelers Rest State Historic Site) near the banks of the Tugaloo River in Stephens County, GA.
 Apparently, few people with intellectual curiosity have ever closely examined it since the property came under the ownership of the State of Georgia in 1953.
 Ed and Bobbie Smith produced a scale drawing of the petroglyphs in 1977.
 (See below) That should have set the Southeastern archaeological world on fire.
 Instead, just like the hundreds of stone architecture sites in the Southern Highlands, Southeastern archaeologists pretend that it isn’t there.
 A brochure at the museum states that a University of Georgia archaeology professor said that it marked a treaty between the Cherokees and the Uchees.
 Say what?